swayauth/swayauth-node/README.md

 # Introduction

-Swayauth Node library provides convenient access to the Swayauth API from applications written in server-side JavaScript.
+Swayauth Node library provides convenient access to the Swayauth API for applications written in server-side JavaScript.
+Visit [swayauth.com](https://swayauth.com) for more information.

 # Table of Content